Can we trust AI chatbots? Results revealed from our experiment

 Rens Dimmendaal & Banjong Raksaphakdee / Better Images of AI / Medicines (flipped) / CC-BY 4.0

-Priority areas for for fair and responsible generative Ai
+Priority areas for fair and responsible generative Ai

 We have developed four priority areas, which combine the UNGCP with a set of actions needed by developers and deployers of commercial generative AI to protect consumers.
 And we call on governments to work with Consumers International, UNCTAD and others to uphold them.
-Our priority areas include to:
+Our priority areas include:

 1. Transform digital markets so they are open and accessible for all.
 This includes respect for data privacy, affordable and meaningful connectivity, and trustworthy information presented clearly.